vaibhavpandeyvpz/txdedit/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### CI/CD

+Pull requests automatically trigger builds and tests on all platforms (Windows, Linux, macOS).
+Build artifacts are available for download from the PR checks for 7 days.

 ## 📝 License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.